seth-brown/dotfiles/README.md

 Dotfiles
 ---------------

-This repo is for configuring my terminal environment and other various system settings.
-It is primarily targeted at macOS and Arch Linux as well as other Unix-like systems.
+This repo is for configuring my terminal environment and other various system and development settings.
+My configuration is primarily targeted at macOS and Arch Linux as well as other Unix-like systems.
 The main toolchain uses a set of contemporary Unix tools like exa, bat, fzf, and ripgrep.
-It uses Kitty as the primary terminal for OS cross-compatibility with [Operator Mono font](https://www.typography.com/blog/introducing-operator) along with [ligature support and italics](https://github.com/kiliman/operator-mono-lig) as well as [Tokyo Night](https://github.com/folke/tokyonight.nvim) for theme consistancy.
+I uses Alacritty as a terminal for OS cross-compatibility and the excellent [Operator Mono font](https://www.typography.com/blog/introducing-operator) with ligature support and italics thanks to [@kiliman](https://github.com/kiliman/operator-mono-lig).
+Other terminals can also be used like Kitty, Hyper, or iTerm2 configured with [Tokyo Night](https://github.com/folke/tokyonight.nvim) for theme consistancy.

 ![](dotfiles.jpg)